Home » Snacks » Korean Corn Dog

 Korean Corn Dog

 Get ready for a delicious and exciting snack with a Korean Corn Dog!
-This treat is similar to a Dagwood Dog, but has the added crunch of panko breadcrumbs.
-Making it even more enjoyable, you can also choose a variety of coatings such as french fries or dry ramen noodles.
-Let’s get to it!
+This treat is similar to a Dagwood Dog but comes with the added crunch of panko breadcrumbs.
+To make it even more fun, you can choose from a variety of coatings like french fries or dry ramen noodles.
+I’m so excited to share my recipe with you.
+Let’s dive in!

 Two Korean corn dogs lay next to each other on waxed paper.